benjymous/annotations/sandman/sandman.01.md

 - #### Panel 4-6

   Wesley Dodds was the Golden Age Sandman.
 The dreams are a retcon.
 The costume is correct; it is Dodds' first costume.
 Later he will don a purple and gold outfit and acquire a sidekick, Sandy.
 Dodds will be referred to again.

+  > [audible] This sequence is expanded in the Audible version.

 ### Page 21